Planting a Bare-root Tree Seedling

 Steps for Planting

-- Place roots in water for two to six hours before planting.
+- Place roots in water for one to six hours before planting – longer will drown the roots.

 - Fast-moving water can damage delicate roots and break off the protective coating added by the nursery.